Togo

 Economic Structure

 Togo's economy benefits from its substantial phosphate deposits which made Togo one of the world's largest producers of that mineral.
 Additionally, the country also has considerable limestone and marble reserves.
 Another pillar of the economy is the agricultural sector which centres around the cultivation of coffee, cocoa beans, and peanuts.
-The agricultural production remains the main employer for Togo's population.
+Agricultural production remains the main employer for Togo's population.

 Usage of EBA Preferences